 One of the countries on the rise in this sector in Latin America is Colombia.
 In this article, we take a look at renewable energy business opportunities in Colombia.

-A look at the opportunities within the sector
+Renewable Energy Opportunity in Colombia – A look at the sector

 Colombia has a rich endowment of energy sources and the country is heavily reliant on installed hydropower (65 percent of annual consumption).
 This provides cost-effective electricity.
 However, Colombia has strong potential for non-conventional sources of energy generation, particularly solar, wind and biomass.
 In 2010 Colombia, saw its highest growth for renewable energy generation.
 This is according to the UN Industrial Development Organization and the International Centre on Small Hydro Power.
 The growth totalled 2,543 megawatts of added capacity.
 Furthermore, large scale onshore wind and large scale geothermal is able to achieve the same cost per kilowatt as that of current hydroelectric generation.